 Timothy A Goudge

-For more information on Tim's research, visit his research website.
+For more information on Tim's research, visit the UT Planetary Surface Processes Group website.

 Areas of Expertise

 Remote sensing; surface processes; geomorphology; sedimentology; reflectance spectroscopy; martian surface geology; planetary science.

 Ronald Greeley Early Career Award in Planetary Sciences - American Geophysical Union (2021)